Money Smarts Blog

 Allowance: Hard work pays off, and an allowance is a great motivator.
 Allow them to earn money for doing household chores or playing sports.
 Bonus money for good grades can be a powerful driver for school performance.
 Each time they “get paid,” encourage them to put a portion in to savings.

-Three Jar Method: This is a popular way to teach kids about money management.
+Three jar method: This is a popular way to teach kids about money management.
 Have three jars labeled saving, spending and sharing.
 Have your kid decide which jar(s) to put their money into.
 Explain how their decision impacts how they’re able to use their money in the future.
 Your kid will feel empowered by choosing which jar(s) to invest in.
 At the same time, they’re learning how to manage their money.
-If your kid is like Jennifer’s, have them bring their jars to the bank once they’re full.
+If your kid is like Jennifer’s, have them bring their jars into a branch once they’re full.
 And offer them a prepaid card for the total in the spending jar.